scottclowe/python-template-repo/README.rst

 GitHub Actions Workflows
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Four workflows are included:
+Five workflows are included:

+- docs
 - lint
 - pre-commit
 - test
-- docs
+- release candidate tests

+The docs workflow ensures the documentation builds correctly, and presents any errors and warnings nicely as annotations.

 Both the lint and pre-commit workflows check for code style and formatting.
 If you are using the pre-commit hooks, the lint workflow is superfluous and can be deleted.

 The test workflow runs the unit tests.

-The docs workflow ensures the documentation builds correctly, and presents any errors and warnings very clearly.
+The release candidate tests workflow runs the unit tests on more Python versions and operating systems than the regular test workflow.
+This runs on all tags, plus pushes and PRs to branches named like "v1.2.x", etc.
+Wheels are built for all the tested systems, and stored as artifacts for your convenience when shipping a new distribution.

 Other Continuous integration